Aarya-astrogeek/choice-whisper-flow/README.md

 These signals are inferred from conversation, not selected from checkboxes.

-The profile acts as a contextual lens, subtly shaping explanations:

-What risks are emphasized

-Which trade-offs are highlighted

-How cautious or permissive the guidance sounds

-Importantly:

-No permanent medical claims are stored

-No hard exclusions are enforced

-Users can override or ignore suggestions at any time

 This keeps the interaction human, flexible, and low-friction, while still personalizing reasoning — aligning with the goal of using less data well rather than more data poorly
 ---